Gyrator

 A gyrator is a passive, linear, lossless, two-port electrical network element proposed in 1948 by Bernard D. H. Tellegen as a hypothetical fifth linear element after the resistor, capacitor, inductor and ideal transformer.
 Unlike the four conventional elements, the gyrator is non-reciprocal.
-Gyrators permit network realizations of two-(or-more)-port devices which cannot be realized with just the conventional four elements.
+Gyrators permit network realizations of two-(or-more)-port devices which cannot be realized with just the four conventional elements.
 In particular, gyrators make possible network realizations of isolators and circulators.
 Gyrators do not however change the range of one-port devices that can be realized.
 Although the gyrator was conceived as a fifth linear element, its adoption makes both the ideal transformer and either the capacitor or inductor redundant.
 Thus the number of necessary linear elements is in fact reduced to three.
 Circuits that function as gyrators can be built with transistors and op-amps using feedback.